-This regularity yields compounding benefits over time
+Further still, this regularity yields compounding benefits over time

-While these sorts of subscribers probably won’t turn into paying customers, they can be useful in other ways.
+While these sorts of subscribers won’t turn into paying customers, they can be useful in other ways.

 This is certainly an auxiliary benefit, but if you’ve ever gone out hunting for guest posting opportunities you’ll know that it is soul-crushing so having the newsletter bring those opportunities to us has saved us a lot of hassle.